superorange7410/Baby-Care-Room/README.md

 Large real estate developers tend to have more capital than smaller real estate developers and will be better at building malls.
 Most shopping malls with the facilities were within 500 meters of the metro station of the 50 malls under 17 well-known or large real estate properties that were screened.
 Since metro stations can bring huge and stable passenger flow to shopping malls, this seamless mode can not only realize huge commercial value, but also improve the accessibility of baby care rooms.

 ![image](https://user-images.githubusercontent.com/83897078/117578951-716ef180-b123-11eb-855a-827eed5d3b52.png)

-Distance of Baby Care Rooms in Specific Malls from the MTR Station.
+Distance of Baby Care Rooms in Specific Malls from the MTR Station

 To measure the accessibility of the baby care room in building, we selected 13 shopping malls along the metro line for field tests, observe whether the actual information matches with the marking on the official website's floor plan, and simulate how long it takes people who need the baby care room to walk from the elevator to the destination after entering the shopping mall.
 This process includes two steps, that is, entering the shopping mall to the elevator and from the elevator to the baby care room.

 ![image](https://user-images.githubusercontent.com/83897078/117578997-8d729300-b123-11eb-83c6-f214ddbdf86d.png)

-13 shopping malls are located along the metro line.
+13 shopping malls are located along the metro line

 In the large shopping malls we visited, the accessibility of baby care room was not as high as we have expected.
 In practical scenarios, many parents will use baby strollers, which means that taking elevators is the most convenient choice.
 For large shopping malls, the overall floor area is relatively large, and the lack of guidance on elevators means that mothers will meet difficulties from the first step.
 In addition, many mall plans show the location of the baby care room, but there is no sign to guide it.
 Some are even placed in very private locations (outside the exit door), making it a long, agonizing journey for mothers and children in need to find an elevator.
 In some malls, baby care rooms are marked on the plan and provided with guide sign, but they are not accessible at any time.
 It is necessary to ask the mall administrator to get the right to use them and unlock the equipment.

 ![image](https://user-images.githubusercontent.com/83897078/117579006-9c594580-b123-11eb-9905-88228b722e3e.png)

-Harbour City, Telford Plaza.
+Harbour City, Telford Plaza

 A new problem arises when mothers are asked "Why you don't go to the toilet to breastfeed if you can't find a baby care room".